elliothogg/leadsheet_arrangement_system/chord_generator/README.md

 # chord_generator

 This contain the cDCGAN model used to generate chord voicings for a given chord label.
-It also contains a data analysis and data embedding script that was used to embed the Jazz-Chords dataset for the models
+It also contains two data analysis and data embedding scripts that was used to embed the Jazz-Chords dataset for the models

 For more information on all of this - see paper section 5

 ## Usage

+NOTE: When using your own data, the extract_chord_pairs script must be run before the chord_analysis_embedding

 The trained generator model is saved at ./cDCGAN/cgan_generator.h5 This can be imported using Keras API

+You must also have graphviz installed globally for Keras model plots to work

 ### Retrain model

 To retrain the model:

-$ cd cDCGAN
+$ cd cDCGAN\
-$ python3 cdcganmodel.py
+$ python3 cdcganmodel.py\

 ### Using your own dataset